 Different ages have different needs, meaning that the attention and love we expect from our parents change with each year that passes.
 We simply have different needs and requirements.

-Early childhood is the period where trust is being built, so, love at this age represents compassionate concern of the mother about her child’s needs.
+Early childhood is a time when trust is developing, so love at this age symbolizes a mother’s compassionate concern for her child’s needs.

-If the mother was unreliable, she dismissed the child, etc., her behavior can make the child worry and feel afraid for her or his well-being.
+If the mother’s behavior was unreliable, such as dismissing the child, it could cause the child to worry and feel afraid for their well-being.

 In adulthood, it is difficult to make contact with these people.
 In relationships, they often test and question their partners because of their trust issues.
 When it comes to intimate relationships, they may feel helpless and vulnerable.

 A little later, between the second and the third year of life, the child learns to be independent and to develop self-control.
-If parents hindered development in any way, for example, they were impatiently and persistently doing what a child could easily do by him/herself, or, expecting the child to do things he or she was unable to do alone – then the feeling of shame appears.
+If parents hinder the child’s development in any way, such as by impatiently and persistently doing tasks that the child could easily perform on their own or by expecting the child to perform tasks that they were unable to perform on their own, the child may experience feelings of shame.

 And if parents are constantly overprotective of the child, which leaves them blind to their kid’s real needs, then the child starts to doubt his or her abilities, the ability to control their surroundings and him/herself.

 During school age, personal values are formed.
-If you have doubted the capacity of your child or his/her status among peers, it may discourage him/her from further learning, it may also create a feeling of inferiority, which will later kill his security in his ability to function effectively and exists in the world.
+If you have doubted the capacity of your child or his/her status among peers, it may discourage him/her from further learning; it may also create a feeling of inferiority, which will later kill his security in his ability to function effectively and exist in the world.

 If children experience school achievement and work as the sole criterion for judging their values, as adults, they can become “workforce” in the established hierarchical society.